gen-kai/Small_C_Projects/README.md

 ## NtCreateFile_Indirect_Syscall_Dbghelp

 Small project that implements indirect NtCreateFile() syscall from userland.
 C part is used to catalogue Nt* functions exported by the ntdll.dll (with the help of dbghelp.dll), find syscall number and the address of `syscall` instruction, prepare and pass parameters to the MASM function.
-MASM part is used to jump to the address of `syscall` instruction inside ndll.dll.
+MASM part is used to jump to the address of `syscall` instruction inside ntdll.dll.

 ## Simple_TCP_Echo_Server